-Hypertension remains one of the leading causes of morbidity and mortality in most of the developed countries.
-Many hypertensive patients suffer from concomitant diseases or complications associated with high blood pressure (Šimko 2002, 2007).
-It is quite difficult to pick up the initial and additional antihypertensive agents that are simultaneously beneficial in the management of these comorbidities.
-Much data on the
+Hypertension remains one of the leading causes of morbidity and mortality in the most of developed countries.
+Many hypertensive patients suffer from concomitant diseases or conditions associated with high blood pressure (Šimko 2002, 2007).
+Quite complex analysis is required to pick the initial and additional antihypertensive agents that are simultaneously beneficial in the management of these comorbidities.
+Much data on the safety and value of diuretics, beta blockers, calcium-channel blockers, angiotensin-converting enzyme inhibitors, and angiotensin receptor blockers in reducing blood pressure and preventing clinical disease have been accumulated now (Cohn 2001).